NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_DECLARATIVE_SEQUENCE.md

 ## Next Step

-Once your team has completed your sequence diagram, you can start planning on how to support POST operations to your API with a declarative code strategy.
+When your sequence diagram is complete, your team must contact one of your coaches for a review.
+Once that review is done, and any corrections are made, you can move on to the next chapter.

 [Go to POST implementation chapter >](./SS_API_DECLARATIVE_POST.md)